 When you close up your Twin Cities pool for the winter, you’ll need to apply a pool cover as the final step in the closing process.
 That cover not only helps keep debris out of the water but also helps prevent algae proliferation and other problems that can crop up when your pool sits dormant for months.

 Below, we’re covering the benefits and drawbacks of three different types of pool covers to help you determine which one is best for your swimming pool.

 A retractable pool cover is designed for daily use, not only to help maintain appropriate pH and water cleanliness but also to prevent accidents.
 Using an automatic pool cover can help decrease the amount of pool chemicals you need to use, as well as reduce the amount of time you need to run your filter each day.

-● May require re-decking if installing on an existing pool
+- May require re-decking if installed on an existing pool

 Mesh Pool Covers

 A mesh pool cover is a type of safety cover, which typically lasts about 12-15 years before it needs to be replaced.
 While this type of cover is fairly pricey, its long lifespan and safety features that help protect children and pets make it well worth the initial investment.

 A mesh pool cover will prevent debris from entering the water throughout winter, and even better, the cover’s woven mesh won’t allow snow or ice to accumulate on its surface.